altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - Delete piv mode (uploaded) (Tom)
 - Delete piv mode (local): if deleting something being uploaded, defer the deletion.
 (Tom)
 - Check if piv.vid is 'pending' or 'error' and warn the user, rather than trying to load the video anyway (Tom)
+- Check delay in loading Local view in Android (Tom)
+- Investigate why sometimes local items that are uploaded are not being shown as organized (is it lack of a pivMap entry?
+Or is it not being displayed?)

 - Performance
    - Lower amount of pivs
    - Do not default to "everything"